Dr. Brian Robert Callahan

 academic, developer, with an eye towards a brighter techno-social life

-I have a broad portfolio of cybersecurity and IT certifications including the (ISC)2 CISSP, CCSP, and SSCP, the CSA CCSK, and the CompTIA CASP+, CySA+, PenTest+, and Security+, among others.
+I have a broad portfolio of cybersecurity and IT certifications including the ISC2 ISSMP, CISSP, CCSP, and SSCP, the ISACA CISM, the CSA CCSK, and the CompTIA CASP+, CySA+, PenTest+, and Security+, among others.

 Prior to joining the ITWS program, I earned my Ph.D. and MS in Science & Technology Studies, also at Rensselaer Polytechnic Institute, an MA in Anthropology from Monmouth University, and a Bachelor of Humanities and Arts (BHA) in Music Performance (Bassoon) and Anthropology from Carnegie Mellon University.

 I am the Director of the Rensselaer Cybersecurity Collaboratory, the cybersecurity-focused research laboratory at RPI.
-We have engaged in research projects including blockchain security and sustainability, novel AI/ML models for IDS/IPS systems, and compiler-based mitigations for binary exploitation techniques.
+We have engaged in research projects including quantum security, developing cybersecurity awareness training for the RPI community, blockchain security and sustainability, novel AI/ML models for IDS/IPS systems, and compiler-based mitigations for binary exploitation techniques.
+The RCC attracts graduate and undergraduate students from all majors to participate in paid and for-credit research projects.
+The RCC is also home to RPI's premier CTF team.

 I also work in the research and development of digital platforms that enable and encourage novel modes of collaborative research.
 I have been a part of the Platform for Experimental Collaborative Ethnography (PECE) design team since my graduate student days, under the direction of Drs.
 Mike and Kim Fortun.
 I currently serve the PECE design team as CISO, Lead Open Knowledge Developer, and Lead System Administrator for the project, in charge of information security, establishing and maintaining the global PECE network of servers, and developing best practices for digital collaboration.